-Table 3-12 Connections Menu
+Table 3-11 Connections Menu

-Item Description DCConn DC Input and Output connection.
-This is the common DC connection shared between inverter/chargers, charge controllers, and referenced by the Conext Automatic Generator Start.
-ACOut AC Output connection.
-This connection specifies a common AC output connection shared between inverter/chargers.
-The AC Out connection must be configured so that the Conext XW+ units know if they are connected to the same load or not.
-If connected to the same load, select the same name on all units; for example, ACLoad1.
-If connected to separate load banks, use different names for the AC Out connection on each unit; for example, ACLoad1 on one unit and ACLoad2 on the other.
+Item Description DCConn DC input and output connection.
+This is the common DC connection shared between the Conext XW+, charge controllers, and referenced by the Conext Automatic Generator Start.
+ACOut AC output connection.
+This connection specifies a common AC output connection shared between Conext XW+ units.
+The AC output connection has to be configured so that the units know if they are connected to the same load or not.
+If connected to the same load, select the same name on all units; for example, "ACLoad1."
+If connected to separate load banks, use different names for the AC output connection on each unit; for example, "ACLoad1" on one unit and "ACLoad2" on the other.
 AC1 AC1 input connection.
-This connection specifies a common AC Line 1 input for multiple inverter/chargers.
+This connection specifies a common AC port 1 input for multiple Conext XW+ units.
+AC2 AC2 input connection.
+This connection specifies a common AC port 2 input for multiple Conext XW+ units.